nodejs/node/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for your pull request.
-Please review below requirements.
+Please provide a description above and review the requirements below.

 Bug fixes and new features should include tests and possibly benchmarks.